tytydraco/yessleep/out/What_happened_to_Jamie_Hurst.md

 &#x200B;

 Shortly after this the Hurst residence was swiftly condemned and torn down, with the only thing being left is a small garden with a plaque in memory of the Hurst family.

 It has been over twenty years since Jamie Hurst has disappeared, Twenty years since the Hurst families grim fate...
 Twenty years is a long time, and I honestly think of this as a distant memory..
 I am only writing this because this morning the strangest thing happened, When I went to leave my house I stumbled upon a small baby blue box on my doorstep.
 I picked it up and began to open it before seeing what it was...
 Inside the box contained three small... bloody teeth...

-&#x200B;

-&#x200B;

-**THE END**